JuliaReach/LazySets.jl/docs/src/index.md

 The core functionality of `LazySets` is:

-- Lazy (i.e., symbolic) types for several classes of convex sets such as balls in different norms, polygons in constraint or vertex representation, zonotopes, special types such as lines and linear constraints, hyperrectangles, and high-dimensional polyhedra.
+- Lazy (i.e., symbolic) types for several classes of sets such as balls in different norms, polygons in constraint or vertex representation, zonotopes, special types such as lines and linear constraints, hyperrectangles, and high-dimensional polyhedra.
 - Lazy implementations for most commonly used set operations, e.g., Minkowski sum, Cartesian product, convex hull and interval hull approximations, and linear and exponential maps.